 MUSI 488.
 SEMINAR IN MUSIC.
 Available only by permission of the department and the instructor involved.
+Semester course, one, two or three hours.

 MUSI 499.
 HONORS IN MUSIC.
 A course beyond the regular requirements for the music major.
 Available only to students with senior status and on an individual basis.
 Semester course, one hour.